 Its two most recognizable churches, the Ex-colegiata Santa Maria and the Capela de Santa Liberata (consecrated in honor of the martyred daughter of Baiona and the first women to be crucified) are at the start of town along the camino.

 If you do stay here, work up the strength for an extra 2km hike around the peninsula.
 You will be rewarded with excellent views from the Fortaleza de Monterreal.
-The Museo de la Carabela Pinta is also located near the... (continued in Camino App and Book)
+EThe Museo de la Carabela Pinta is also located near the outcropping, and offers a terrifying glimpse of what global exploration was really like in the 15th century.

 The city celebrates the return of La Pinta during the first week of March, during the 15th century market festival known as the Fiesta de la Arribada.